s7techlab/cckit/README.md

 ### Define chaincode interface

-CCKit uses [router](router) to define rules about how to map chaincode invocation to particular handler, as well as what kind of middleware needs to be used during request, for example how to convert incoming argument from []byte to target type (string, struct etc).
+CCKit uses [router](router) to define rules about how to map chaincode invocation to a particular handler, as well as what kind of middleware needs to be used during a request, for example how to convert incoming argument from []byte to target type (string, struct, etc).

 Also we can define mapping rules for creating chaincode state entries keys for protobuf structures.

 ```go
 // State mappings
 StateMappings = m.StateMappings{}.Add(
     &schema.CommercialPaper{}, // define mapping for this structure